JoshuaKGoldberg/Goldblog/content/blog/how-i-apply-to-conferences-faqs/index.md

 If you're really struggling to think of things, I'd suggest keeping a journal at work of the main lessons you learn.
 I _guarantee_ you'll have at least a half dozen items within a month.

+You also don't need to give a talk on a technical topic.
+I've seen great talks with titles like _My First 30 Days as a Software Developer_ or _How Not to Onboard Engineers_ that barely touched on code at all.

 ### I have anxiety.
 Can I speak at conferences?